Run Initial SQL

-Note: Tableau Prep Builder version 2019.2.2 and later supports using Initial SQL, but doesn't yet support all of the same options supported by Tableau Desktop .
-For information about using Initial SQL with Tableau Prep Builder, see Use Initial SQL to query your connections(Link opens in a new window) in the Tableau Prep Builder online help.
+Note: Tableau Prep Builder version 2019.2.2 and later supports using Initial SQL, but doesn't yet support all of the same options supported by Tableau Desktop For information about using Initial SQL with Tableau Prep Builder, see Use Initial SQL to query your connections(Link opens in a new window) in the Tableau Prep Builder Salesforce Help.

 You can use this command to: